entozoon/html-includes/README.md

 - Glob folder support
 - Watch
 - Relative paths
+- Nested includes
+- Filetypes other than .html, e.g. .js
 - Minification
 - Saving compiled files with ignoreable filenames
 - Passing parameters to includes, like props to a component